Nathan’s Hot Dog Eating Contest 2021 Prize Money Payout and Winners

-A handful of eaters have dominated the Nathan’s Hot Dog Contest in recent years, with reigning champion Joey Chestnut claiming 11 of the last 12 titles in the men’s division — the lone blemish was a loss to Matt Stonie in 2015.
-And Chestnut’s streak started when he broke a run of six straight titles for Takeru Kobayashi from 2001-2006.
+A handful of eaters have dominated the Nathan’s Hot Dog Contest in recent years, with reigning champion Joey Chestnut claiming 14 of the last 15 titles in the men’s division — the lone blemish was a loss to Matt Stonie in 2015.
+And Chestnut’s streak started when he broke a run of six straight titles for Takeru Kobayashi, a legendary pioneer of the sport, from 2001-2006.

-Joey “Jaws” Chestnut surprised no one by cruising to his 11th Mustard Belt in 12 years, extending a stretch of dominance that has defined his sport for over a decade.
-He might have surprised some, though, by consuming 74 HDBs for the new record despite a hot, humid day in Brooklyn.
-The top-ranked competitive eater in the world, Chestnut ate 72 HDBs to win the 2017 Nathan’s Hot Dog Eating Contest.
+Joey “Jaws” Chestnut surprised no one by cruising to his 14th Mustard Belt in 15 years, extending a stretch of dominance that has defined his sport for over a decade.
+He might have surprised some, though, by consuming 76 HDBs for the new record.

-Chestnut is easily the greatest competitive eater in history, holding 43 different world records across 43 different disciplines, including downing:
+Chestnut is the greatest competitive eater in history without any rival, holding 46 different world records across 46 different disciplines, including downing:

 - 14.5 pounds of burritos in 2016

 - 141 hard-boiled eggs in 2013